Nu metalcore: Origins

+Development

 By 2016, nu metalcore had solidified itself as a movement, when the fusion began to be embraced by Cane Hill, Ocean Grove, Alpha Wolf and DangerKids.
 According to The Soundboard in 2016, "nu-metalcore has become [...] omnipresent."
 Many bands who had already made a name for themselves playing metalcore began to shift their sound towards nu metalcore, including Parkway Drive on Atlas (2012), Of Mice & Men on Restoring Force (2014) and Cold World (2016) and Northlane on Alien (2019).

 Metalcore band Code Orange saw critical acclaim and success with their Roadrunner Records debut Forever in 2017.
 It saw the band embraced the influence of nu metal, and according to PopMatters writer Ethan Stewart, led to nu metalcore becoming "one of the most prominent flavors of contemporary metal".
 Forever's title track was also nominated Grammy for Best Metal Performance in 2018.
 Because of its influence, many metallic hardcore bands began incorporating nu metal and industrial into the sound, leading to the releases of the White Noise's AM/PM (2017), Vein.fm's Errorzone (2018) and Harm's Way's Posthuman (2018).

 In 2020, Metal Hammer published an article titled "The most exciting new sound of 2020 is... nu metal", citing Loathe, Blood Youth, Tetrarch, Ocean Grove and Tallah as the bands fronting the newest wave of nu metalcore.
 Loathe's second album I Let It in and It Took Everything (2020) saw critical acclaim, and was consistently praised for expanding the scope of metalcore by incorporating elements of nu metal, shoegaze, emo, post-rock, progressive metal and industrial music.
 The band's use of the Fender Bass VI guitar, which tunes to an octave below a standard tuning guitar, became widely sought after following the album's release.
 The same year, Alternative Press additionally cited Sylar and Void of Vision as "essential nü-metal metalcore bands".

+In the 2020s, some nu metalcore bands developed the label "pissed-core" in reference to their emphasis on aggression.
+This sound had roots in downtempo deathcore, with Blunt Magazine calling it a "a very angsty form of deathcore".
+Pissedcore incorporated influences from contemporary styles of hip hop and put a greater emphasis on hardcore punk influence than was common in the genre.
+Oor writer Roel Peijs called it "a sort of hybrid of hardcore, nu-metal, and hip-hop, steeped in frustration and social media rage".
+Amped Magazine noted elements of beatdown hardcore.
+It sometimes makes of trap music beats and simple, downtuned power chord grooves.
+According to Brothers In RAW, Thrown are often called the "poster boys for pissed core".
+In a 2024 interview with Metal Hammer the band rejected the term, stating "I'm not sure it's that accurate, to be honest.
+I'm not going to pretend that we aren't super-pissed off about a lot of stuff... but so are a lot of other genres."
+Other pissedcore bands include Saltwound.